Microcredentials at UT Dallas

 1. Readying students to thrive in a diverse national and global society.

-About UTD's Microcredential Initiative
+About UT Dallas’ Microcredential Initiative

 Microcredentials provide more flexibility than traditional degrees, serve to recognize the acquisition of skills, and can be offered as stand-alone credentials or embedded within larger programs.
-UTD has enacted Academic Credentials Policy UTDPP1120 in response to the growing interest in providing students alternate pathways to earn credentials including our current options below.
+UT Dallas has enacted Academic Credentials Policy UTDPP1120 in response to the growing interest in providing students alternate pathways to earn credentials including our current options below.

 Homegrown Microcredentials